bcholmes/dreamwidth-ios/README.md

 9. [Notifications](https://github.com/bcholmes/dreamwidth-ios/issues/9)
 10. [Refresh content on a reasonable schedule](https://github.com/bcholmes/dreamwidth-ios/issues/10)
 11. [Apple will almost-certainly insist that I exclude all of the NSFW content.
 I have a plan for this; I just need to fiddle with the details.](https://github.com/bcholmes/dreamwidth-ios/issues/4)

+## Other Items to be Resolved

+I'm a long-time Dreamwidth paid member, and as a result, I'm not required to see ads, and I get fairly speedy servers.
+Dreamwidth has a free model that is subsidized by ads, and if people using the app can avoid seeing the ads, then Dreamwidth's corporate masters might not like the mobile app.
+At some point, I'll probably need to have a conversation with them.

 ## Screens